appliedaimllab509-cell/MaHaWave-Net-A-Lightweight-Multi-Scale-Model-for-Fine-Grained-Medical-Image-Segmentation/README.md

 ## 1. Prepare the dataset

 ### ISIC datasets
-- The ISIC17 and ISIC18 datasets, divided into a 7:3 ratio, can be found here {[Baidu](https://pan.baidu.com/s/1Y0YupaH21yDN5uldl7IcZA?pwd=dybm)}.
+- The ISIC17 and ISIC18 datasets, divided into a 7:3 ratio.

 - After downloading the datasets, you are supposed to put them into './data/isic17/' and './data/isic18/', and the file format reference is as follows. (take the ISIC17 dataset as an example.)